Updated June 3rd, 2018

 This will allow you to see the full picture.
 Shopify keeps some of the money for processing and often times you will see your refunds deducted from a future payout.
 The key to accounting properly is tracking all those additional expenses and refunds.
 What good are financial statements if they do not record everything going on in your business?

 Let’s take a look at how we can track all the aspects of the transaction.
-For those using QuickBooks, you would go to ‘item list’ and create three different services; 1) sale of products 2) merchant processing 3) refunds.
+For those using QuickBooks, you would go to ‘item list’ and create three different services; 1) Merchandise Sales 2) Processing Fee 3) Refunds.
 Sale of products should map to the income item in your chart of accounts, where you record revenue.
 Merchant processing should map to credit card fees on your chart of accounts (usually under bank fees).
 Refunds should hit a line item under income titled refunds, usually an income item.

 Once done, you have the basic framework for success and need to record your sales.
 We then want to create a “new customer” where we will track all our Shopify sales.
 This customer will simply be called Shopify Sales.
 Under this customer we want to create a sales receipt.